In this article, we look at what contrast therapy is, how to do it, its benefits, and more.

 How to Do Contrast Water Therapy

 Contrast water therapy involves immersing the body, or parts of the body, in hot and cold water baths consecutively.
 The technique hinges on the principles of heat and cold-induced vasodilation and vasoconstriction, respectively.
 The stark contrast between hot and cold temperatures enhances the therapeutic effect, making it a powerful tool for recovery and rehabilitation.
+Whether it’s a full contrast therapy session or a quick cold shower following a sauna session, the benefits are notable.

 The general method of contrast water therapy is as follows:

-• Begin by immersing in warm water, typically between 37-40°C for about 4-8 minutes.
+• Begin by immersing in warm water, typically between 37–40°C, for about 4–8 minutes.
 This heat phase induces vasodilation, expanding blood vessels and increasing blood flow to the affected area.

 • This hot-cold cycle is repeated multiple times (typically 3–5 cycles), always starting with hot immersion and ending with cold.
 The total session should last between 20 to 60 minutes.